1. What is smart EV charging?

-Knowledge is part of our DNA, we have the ability and ambition to build best-in-class services that work not only today but also in the future.
+Knowledge is part of our DNA; we have the ability and ambition to build best-in-class services that work today and in the future.

 Minimum effort, maximum benefits

-What if you could skip all the heavy lifting, and become an EV charging service provider right away?
+What if you could immediately skip all the heavy lifting and become an EV charging service provider?

-With Virta you can.
-Our Virta branded solution gives you the ability to offer EV charging under your brand, while Virta handles all the complexities of running the service.
+With Virta, you can.
+Our Virta branded solution allows you to offer EV charging under your brand while Virta handles all the complexities of running the service.
 We make running an EV charging business easy.
 Minimum effort, maximum benefit.

 Want to know more?
-Take a look what it takes to run an EV charging business.
+Take a look at what it takes to run an EV charging business.

 Reach your full potential

-Electric vehicle charging services can be offered on multiple levels: you can offer EV charging to your customers as a value-adding service or you can own thousands of chargers across the country.
+Electric vehicle charging services can be offered on multiple levels: you can offer EV charging to your customers as a value-adding service or own thousands of smart EV chargers nationwide.

-What ever your business model, Virta platform enables you to reach your full potential.
+Whatever your business model, the Virta platform enables you to reach your full potential.
 Our platform is the perfect partnership between innovation, quality, adaptability and efficiency.

-Hidden costs the greatest cost of EV charging.
-With Virta’s highly scalable digital plug-and-play platform solution you can avoid hidden costs, run world’s most efficient EV charging business and grow.
+Hidden costs are a real pain in the world of EV charging.
+With Virta’s highly scalable digital plug-and-play platform solution, you can avoid hidden costs, run the world’s most efficient EV charging business and grow.
 We provide you with all the tools you need to build a business around EV charging.

 A global leader in energy management solutions

 EVs are essentially big batteries on wheels.
-They are the most important new source of flexibility and essential element in the renewable based energy system.
-Virta platform integrates EVs and energy system into an embedded ecosystem.
+They are the most important new source of flexibility and an essential element in the renewable-based energy system.
+Virta platform integrates EVs and energy systems into an embedded ecosystem.

-We are recognized as a global market leader in Vehicle-to-Grid (V2G) technology and energy management.
-Virta enables you to take charge your energy and create value from energy flexibility.
+We are recognised as a global market leader in Vehicle-to-Grid (V2G) technology and energy management.
+Virta lets you take charge of your energy and create value from energy flexibility.
 If you'd like to read more about our energy management solutions, click here. 👇

 6. Further reading